Updated August 2024

 Leaders need to step up and pave the way

-• Educate your colleagues on intelligent cybersecurity practices, to promote better organizational health and resilience to threats.
-As with tactics such as phishing, it only takes one member of staff not to recognize a malicious email to create a route in for malware.
+- Educate your colleagues on intelligent cybersecurity practices, to strengthen organizational health and resilience against threats.
+With phishing, it takes just one employee to fail to recognize a malicious email, which opens a gateway for malware that potentially can compromise the entire organization.

-• Establish a long-term partnership with a world-class cybersecurity provider to cement a strong foundation and build resilience into your business.
+- Establish a long-term partnership with a world-class cybersecurity provider to cement a strong foundation and build resilience in your business.

 How does a SOC work?